ssha-org/ssha_web/content/journal.md

 **Guidelines for Book Symposia Proposals**

 Every year the Association’s conference includes a number of ‘author meets critic’ sessions intended for critical discussion of a recent monograph.
 Occasionally, a book-related symposium is of particular interest for publication in the journal.
-Accordingly, we invite proposals for the publication of book symposia in <I>SSH</i>.
+Accordingly, we invite proposals for the publication of book symposia in *SSH*.
 The kind of book symposium of interest for publication is one that provides clear intellectual debate and engagement, even criticism, rather than extended praise of the book.
 Proposals should include:

 1. symposium title and date of SSHA conference panel for the book;
 2. names, affiliations, and contact information for all panelists, book authors, and panel organizers;
 3. book title, publication date, all other bibliographical information, and a summary of the book’s contribution highlighting cross-disciplinary appeal (no longer than 500 words);